Learn how you can easily migrate from Microsoft Word to Google Docs Offline

 Then when you start work on a new file, use the Docs File menu, and select Move To.
 You can then save your new file in your new folder.

 Alternatively, you can open a new document from your Google Drive.
 Navigate to your new folder before you select New.

 Now click Google Docs to create your new document, and it will be saved automatically into your new folder.

 Google Docs has everything a writer could need in a word processor because you can easily work with Microsoft Word files.

 It is easy to use, and there is no learning curve at all when moving from Word.
 The menus are similar and intuitive.
 If you want more, there are hundreds of add-ons available.

-But the biggest and best feature is that everything you need to write, create and edit, save and share files is free.
+But the biggest and best feature, like most Google products, is that everything you need to write, create and edit, save and share files is free.

 Of course, you will need to work or collaborate with people using Word files, but this is easy.
 You can import and export all the popular file types.